Where Carolina kids build what's next.

 Your kid can already talk to ChatGPT.
 That's not a skill.

 The competition isn't another coding camp.
 It's the chatbot already open in another tab.
 Asking AI for homework help is table stakes now.
-The skill that matters — and the one no school is teaching — is taking an idea, scoping it, building it, and shipping a working product other people actually use.
+The skill that matters — and the one no school is teaching — is taking an idea, scoping it, building it, and shipping it.
+Putting a working product into the world where someone can actually use it.
 We teach kids to be builders with AI, not just users of it.

 01